unit9/gron/readme.md

   command: echo task; pwd; date
   pwd: /tmp
   minute: 0

+- description: some minutely task with a 30s timeout
+  command: possibly-long-running-command
+  timeout: 30  # seconds
 ```

 Each job will run when the server's wall clock hits the exact